jangoeksu/Thesis-Evaluating-Deep-Learning-Architectures/README.md

 The preprocessing pipeline validates the expected dataset schemas, verifies class counts, applies the 22-class Kaggle category merge, removes problematic duplicate texts, checks for text overlap across dataset splits, and saves supporting summary files for documentation.

-## Running the Full Experiment
+## Running the Training Pipeline Separately

-To run the complete CNN–RoBERTa comparison on both datasets, execute:
+To run the complete CNN–RoBERTa comparison after the raw data files are available, execute:

 ```bash
 python src/train.py
 ```

-The full experiment pipeline trains and evaluates both models on AG News and the merged Kaggle News Category Dataset.
+The training pipeline automatically calls the preprocessing step before model training.
+It then trains and evaluates both models on AG News and the merged Kaggle News Category Dataset.

+## Outputs

 The resulting outputs include: